List on Bids44 →

 Physical Preparation

-Get a Fresh Service Done.
-A recent service stamp in the booklet from an authorized Mahindra dealer adds significant credibility and can increase your asking price by ₹20,000-₹40,000.
-Buyers appreciate a car that’s ready to drive.
+Get a Fresh Service Done: A recent service stamp in your booklet from an authorized Mahindra service centre can add ₹20,000-₹30,000 to your asking price.
+It reassures buyers that the car is mechanically sound and well-maintained.

 Documentation

-Take Clear Photos in Daylight.
-Good photos are crucial.
-Shoot the exterior from all four corners, a direct front and rear shot.
-Capture the interior from multiple angles, focusing on the dashboard, seats, and infotainment screen.
-Include a clear photo of the odometer, the engine bay, and a page from the service booklet showing recent service.
+Take Clear Photos in Daylight: Good photos are crucial.
+Shoot the exterior from all four corners, capturing front and rear three-quarter angles.
+Include clear shots of the interior (dashboard, seats, panoramic sunroof, boot), the engine bay, and a close-up of the odometer reading.

 Platform Choice